 The target customers for Brackishwater finfish culture are hotels and outlets that mostly serve tourists among other foreigners.

 Brackishwater finfish culture has not been embraced widely in Kenya.
-This is because end products its which are lobsters, crabs and shrimps are not widely eaten in the country.
+This is because end products are lobsters, crabs and shrimps are not widely eaten in the country.

 This method of fish farming requires good water vessels that can go deep into the sea.
 This is the reason why this method is unpopular in Kenya.